Graduate Course Catalog 2014-2015

 The Department of Electrical and Computer Engineering offers three paths to obtaining a master's degree.
 It offers both a thesis and non-thesis masters of science degree (MSEE) and a master of engineering degree (M.Eng.).
 The non-thesis MSEE substitutes additional coursework in place of the research and writing associated with completing a thesis.
 The M.Eng. program is also a non-thesis program, and it differs from the non-thesis MSEE option in that it allows for coursework in business and law.
-While the non-thesis degree programs do not require a formal thesis, students choosing thesis options are be required to give two technical presentations and to submit a technical paper.
+While the non-thesis degree programs do not require a formal thesis, students choosing thesis options will be required to give two technical presentations and to submit a technical paper.

 In addition to the master of science, a Ph.D. program is also offered in electrical engineering.